vallerieyulo/vallerieyulo/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is Vallerie and based in Manila.
-Currently on a self-paced course in full-stack development and exploring other programming languages to acquire! ✨
+✨ My name is Vallerie and based in Manila, PH.
+Currently on a self-paced course in full-stack development and exploring other programming languages to learn! ✨

+🌱 I’m currently learning Java 11 and Springboot framework for a more updated technology which is commonly used in the industry.

 ### Skills